albert-decatur/climate-cities/README.md

 ###International Aid###

-We use [AidData's](aiddata.org) World Bank Mapping for Results dataset, which covers all projects where World Bank was the donor that were active from ..... to ....
+We use [AidData's](aiddata.org) World Bank Mapping for Results dataset, which covers all projects where World Bank was the donor that were active for a subset of years.
 This dataset is current to September 2011.

 ##Caveats##